-Best Electric Guitars: Fine Electrics For Beginner To Pro Players
+Best Electric Guitars 2024: Fine Electrics For Beginner To Pro Players

-Offering an unparalleled level of expression and creativity, it's easy to see why the glorious electric guitar has captured the hearts of so many.
-In this guide, we're breaking down the very best electric guitars on the market right now, from iconic designs that have stood the test of time to modern-day classics that are redefining what a six-string can do.
+Offering unparalleled expression and creativity, the electric guitar has captured the hearts of many and shaped modern music.
+From Buddy Holly and Jimi Hendrix to Kurt Cobain and today's players like Tim Henson and Jim Root, its influence is undeniable.
+In this guide, we break down the best electric guitars on the market, from iconic designs to modern-day classics, redefining what a six-string can do.

 As such, we've covered a lot of ground in our list of the best electric guitars currently available.
 So, whether you're an experienced shredder, or you've always fancied dipping a toe into the sonic landscape of jazz, rock, or blues, we've got you covered.
 Regardless of price or style, all the guitars on this list are gig-worthy, can record well, and are built to a very high standard.